sebo94/goddess-portfolio-online/README-DEV.md

 4. Navbar animation
 5. Find a way to track who's sharing the projects
 6. Add routing for projects and services
-7. Hover effect on the grid
+7. Hover effect on grids
-8. Animations on grid
+8. Fix issues related to ig posts component
-9. Check access token validity and refresh it in case it's about to expire
+9. Parallax on other images?

 ## Inspirations